rust-corpus/qrates/docs/src/extractor_crates_io.md

 ## Compiling the Packages

+*Note:* Instead of compiling yourself, you can also download the extracted data from [here](https://doi.org/10.5281/zenodo.4026639).

 Qrates uses the [Rustwide](https://github.com/rust-lang/rustwide/) library for compiling packages.
 Please see the Rustwide documentation for the system requirements; most importantly you need to have [Docker](https://www.docker.com/) installed.

 You can start the compilation as follows: